pdaiii/Meteor/README.md

 # Meteor
 Welcome to the Meteor (Medium Clone) wiki!
-Meteor is a social media application that enables writers to create stories that can be liked by and commented on by other users.
+Medium is a social media application that enables writers to share stories that can be liked by and commented on by other users.

 ## Technologies
 * Ruby on Rails